juristr/juristr.github.com/blog/blogdrfts/formcollection.md

 **didn't work** while deactivating the module or by directly invoking `Default.aspx` **it worked** instead.

-I was able to break the problem down to the following line in the `HttpModule:
+I was able to break the problem down to the following line in the `HttpModule`:

     var argument = httpRequest.Form["__EVENTARGUMENT"];